annitodd/activitysim/README.md

 Sequential execution of UrbanSim, long-term ActivitySim models, and daily travel ActivitySim models to generate OD demand data

 #### TO DO
-- [ ] Script to generated demand data
+- [ ] Script to take ActivitySim output and generate demand data for zone-based OD pairs
   - How do we deal with time?